 Sometimes a humidifier can do more harm than good.

-However, humidifiers can cause another set of problems if overused.
+A humidifier can cause another set of problems if overused.

 If the humidity is too high in a home, mold and dust mites may thrive.
 Both are common causes of allergies.
 Health issues that can arise from a humidifier include allergies, asthma flair-ups, coughs, flu-like symptoms, and lung and sinus infections.
 Mold also causes an unpleasant smell and can discolor surfaces.
 Here are other problems that result from the overuse of humidifiers.